curl/everything-curl/usingcurl-verbose.md

-This feature writes the output to stdout so you probably want to make sure that you don't also send the downloaded content to stdout as then you might have a hard time to separate the data.
+This feature writes the output to stdout so you probably want to make sure that you don't also send the downloaded content to stdout as then you might have a hard time to separate out the data.

 #### Available --write-out variables